Our Magnificent MG Mentoring course, with author of Who Let the Gods Out and it’s sequels, Maz Evans, is open for applications once again.

 Course organiser/liaison: Stuart White

 You must have written at least 15,000 words of a MG novel and be able to give feedback to two writers every week during the 15 week course.
 This is a COMPULSORY element of the course.

 If more than 10 writers apply for the course, we will need to consider places on a selective basis, based upon the extracts that you submit along with your application.

 Approx 10 hours a week – this is an intense course and you should only apply if you feel you can commit this time for the duration of the 15 weeks.

 Mechanics of feedback:

-Each student will also get a 1-2-1 video consultation with Maz during the second half of the course to discuss progress, strengths, development areas and moving forward.
+Each student will also get a 1-2-1 phone/video consultation with Maz during the second half of the course to discuss progress, strengths, development areas and moving forward and their 3rd submission.

 Every fortnight, Maz will produce a set of craft notes of a variety of writing topics.